-Black refugees left out as US grants Ukrainians protected status, Stacey Abrams has smoke for Georgia election officials
+Black refugees omitted as US grants Ukrainians protected standing, Stacey Abrams has smoke for Georgia election officers

 With views from the intersection of wackness and anti-blackness, here’s a round-up of the wacky and WTF happenings in government and the impact on culture.